 Aluminium-air battery gives 1,100 mile drive on a charge

-A car has been tested that managed to drive 1,100 miles on a charge.
-The secret to this super range is a type of battery technology called aluminium-air.
-This uses oxygen naturally occurring in the air to fill its cathode.
+A car has managed to drive 1,100 miles on a single battery charge.
+The secret to this super range is a type of battery technology called aluminium-air that uses oxygen from the air to fill its cathode.
 This makes it far lighter than liquid filled lithium-ion batteries to give car a far greater range.

 Urine powered batteries